 - (viii) Protection of contributing Redside Dace habitat from potential impacts associated with site grading shall be in accordance with applicable Provincial and Federal regulations. - (ix) Potential opportunities for enhancements within key natural features, buffers and linkages have been suggested in the Tremaine and Dundas Secondary Plan Subwatershed Study, May 2018 Update. - a.
-Such opportunities are to be further explored through the enhancements, both within and adjacent to key natural features. - b.
+Such opportunities are to be further explored through the Environmental Implementation Report and Functional Servicing Study (EIR/FSS), including potential additional opportunities for enhancements, both within and adjacent to key natural features. - b.
 The final enhancements, as identified through the Environmental Implementation Report and Functional Servicing Study (EIR/FSS), are to be identified and described in a Restoration and Enhancement Plan prepared in consultation with the City, Halton Region and Conservation Halton and implemented through the plan of subdivision. - (x) The hedgerow located on the westerly side of the central woodland connecting to the Bronte Creek valleylands has been identified by the Ministry of Natural Resources and Forestry (MNRF) as potential species at risk habitat for endangered bats that will require further study through the Environmental Implementation Report and Functional Servicing Study (EIR/FSS).
 The hedgerow has been identified on Schedule R: Tremaine Dundas Community, of this Plan, as an "Area for Future Study".
-The "Area of Future Study" can be removed without amendment to this Plan upon approval of the completed EIR/FSS to reflect the results of the Study. - (xi) The watercourse located at the southeast corner of the Tremaine
+The "Area of Future Study" can be removed without amendment to this Plan upon approval of the completed EIR/FSS to reflect the results of the Study. - (xi) The watercourse located at the southeast corner of the Tremaine Dundas Secondary Plan area may be relocated provided its ecological and hydrologic functions are maintained within a natural channel design, an appropriate buffer is provided to the watercourse (as per the Tremaine and Dundas Secondary Plan Subwatershed Study Update, May 2018), and the required permits and approvals are obtained from Federal government, Provincial government and Conservation Halton.
+Should the watercourse be relocated, the adjacent land use designation shall be deemed to apply. - (xii) The natural heritage system may also support trails provided it can be demonstrated that these elements do not result in a negative impact on the natural heritage system.